Shailesh-Pawar-12/Simple_Arm/README.md

 # Industrial_Robot

-A mini-project to better explain pub-sub architecture in ROS
+This Project explain pub-sub architecture in ROS.

 #### Once the `simple_arm` package has been built, you can launch the simulation environment using
 ```sh